meepak/connect/README.md

 Notes -- for associate, separate primary occupation & skills Currently works fulltime partime, will leave job or need side hustle.

+##KNOWN ISSUE TO BE RESOLVED AT THE END
+1. Annoying keyword pushing tab bar issue in Android
+2. Form loading slowness and framerate dropping plus some stutter 3.[SOLVED] Scrolling issue in Android?? -- issue was in  ...TransitionPresets.SlideFromRightIOS, Android gesture handler goes crazy if two things scrolling in same direction

 TODO